 2. Check the soil.
 If it is ready for digging, it will be just moist enough to crumble.
 If the soil is not ready, wait for it to dry or water it.

 3. Mark out the proper hole.
-New roots establish more quickly in a hole that is only two to three times the diameter of the root ball and no deeper than necessary to let the tree stand at the same level as it stood in the nursery—or higher, if the tree is to be planted atop a mound for proper drainage.
+New roots establish more quickly in a hole that is roughly twice the diameter of the root ball and no deeper than necessary to let the tree stand at the same level as the surrounding soil—or higher, if the tree is to be planted atop a mound for proper drainage.
 The base of the tree shouldn’t be lower than the surrounding soil level, as water will pool around the trunk, potentially leading to rot.

-4. Remove the sod.
+4. Remove the sod, if planting in grass.
 Cut the surface vegetation with a shovel or grass edger, then work a flat-bladed shovel or sod stripper beneath the vegetation and lift it off.
 If you’re planting in an established bed that already contains a layer of mulch, scrape away the mulch from the planting site before digging the hole.

-5. Dig the hole.
+6. Dig the hole.
 Taper the hole from ground level at the edges to the full depth at the center.
-Rough up the sides of the holes to break up any glazing from the shovel blade that might slow root penetration.
+Rough up the sides of the hole to break up any glazing from the shovel blade that might slow root penetration.

-10. Water well and maintain.
+11. Water well and maintain.
 Slowly soak the ground beneath the tree.
-Figure on 1 gallon per week per square foot spread of the roots.
-Water throughout the growing season and longer for larger trees.
+Plan on 1 gallon per week per square foot spread of the roots.
+Water throughout the end of the growing season and longer for larger trees.
 Keep the mulched area free of weeds, adding mulch as needed at least for a few years.